create3000/x_ite/docs/_posts/components/Texturing3D/PixelTexture3D.md

 ### MFInt32 [in, out] **image** [ 0, 0, 0, 0 ]

-Image describes raw data for this 3D texture: number of components to the image [0,.4], width, height and depth of the texture, followed by (width x height x depth) pixel values.
+*image* describes raw data for this 3D texture: number of components to the image [0,.4], width, height and depth of the texture, followed by (width x height x depth) pixel values.

 ### SFNode [ ] **textureProperties** NULL <small>[TextureProperties]</small>